Copyright | (c) George Ungureanu 2015-2017 |

 The phi

-The metric unit used for phase shifting is inferred from the prefix of the left signal operand, while right signal operand is the one being manipulated.
+The metric distance used for phase shifting is inferred from the prefix of the left signal operand, while right signal operand is the one being manipulated.

 Instances